jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * describes how to integrate into parachain.
 * Aggregator scans the extrinsic in the block, requests the data, and submits it
 * Aggregator packing parachain extrinsic and receipts on chain
-* Validator validator data and submit proof of fraud
+* Validator validate data and submit proof of fraud
-* Reputation council reward and slash according to proof of fraud.
+* Reputation Council reward and slash according to proof of fraud.
+* Aggregator, Validator, Council use off-chain worker Getting external data

 If basic functions have been completed, `Ares` will provide decentralized pallet, including: